 In April 2014 the Government of Ukraine (GoU) committed to a process of comprehensive decentralization reforms.
 By expanding the powers of local government bodies, the GoU intends to promote democracy, improve service delivery to citizens, and better coordinate national and local interests.

 The Swedish Government has committed to support the GoU in these reform efforts.
 Sweden and the Nordic countries have a long history of decentralized government, public service systems and relevant experiences of local self-governance.
 Through the project “Support to Decentralization in Ukraine” (DSP), the Swedish Government will support the GoU in the decentralization reforms and assist the local government sector to take on more powers and responsibilities.

 The DSP is being implemented by SALAR and its subsidiary SKL International, in close cooperation with several key ministries in the Ukrainian reforms, there among Ministry of Regional Development, Ministry of Education and Ministry of Finance.
-Its inception phase started in September 2014 and the project will run until the end of December 2017.
+Its inception phase started in September 2014, while the implementation took off from February 2015.
+The project will run until the end of December 2019.
 The DSP is a long-term commitment of the Swedish Government and it is being funded by the Swedish International Development Cooperation Agency (Sida).

 Main thematic options for support

 Based on research and assessments during the inception phase, the DSP has the following two main themes in focus for its interventions and support:

 Fiscal Decentralization – The DSP interventions strives to strengthen the analytical and policy making capacities of the GoU and other Ukrainian key stakeholders with regard to fiscal decentralization.
 Advisory, analytical and coordination support will be provided to create a shared and more robust empirical foundation for fiscal policy making in a transformed emerging system of decentralized government.